 Insured Declared Value (IDV): Used to represent the market value of the motorcycle.
 The IDV is the maximum sum payable by the insurance company to the insured member in case of total loss of motorcycle.

 Zero Depreciation Cover: An optional cover in the insurance policy which provides for no deduction on the value of parts replaced in the two wheeler on the basis of depreciation, providing room for a higher claim amount.

 No Claim Bonus (NCB): A discount the insured is eligible for at the time of renewal of the insurance policy if there were no claims made during the previous policy year.
 Represented as a percentage, it is applicable at the time of renewal and is offered as a deduction in the premium amount.

 Third party Cover: A cover which offers protection against legal and monetary liability arising out of an accident involving the insured motorcycle.
 This type of cover is mandatory by law and covers third party person and property.

 Comprehensive Cover: This type of cover option not only provides cover for third party liability, but also shields the insured bike and its occupants against damage/injury/death when a situation arises.

-Exclusion: A term used to denote those risks that do not find cover under the insurance policy.
+Exclusion: A term used to denote those risks that do not find .
 Such exclusions can be covered through an Add On option, depending on the availability.